marcoramponi/PhilosopherBot/README.md

 https://github.com/marcoramponi/QuestionGenerator-GPT2

 In order to load this pre-trained model, a file 'pytorch_model.bin' must be in the current directory.
-Alternative, one can use another Seq2Seq generator and experiment with other models.
+Alternatively, one can use another Seq2Seq generator and experiment with other models.

 ### Dataset
 In order to test this algorithm I prepared a dataset containing a list of paragraphs from F. Nietzsche.